 So I should hold off getting solar until I can get the full package?

 It is entirely up to you.
 However we firmly believe that it is worth getting solar as soon as you can.
 You will start saving on your bill and adding more renewable energy into the power supply.
 If you get the system size right for your energy usage then your system should pay for itself in savings within 3-6 years.
 So if you are going to be looking at adding a battery back-up system in 3 or more years then it is still well worth getting solar now.
-All being well the technology will quickly come on the market that can be added to your system, so you won’t need to start again.

 If I get batteries will I be able to go off grid?